looqbox/looqbox-frontend-challenge/README.md

 ## Stack
 We use:
 - ReactJS for the front end framework
-- Webpack and Yarn for dependency management and local deployment
+- Yarn for dependency management and local deployment

 But you can use Node and Npm if you prefer :)